 3. Double click on the installer

 Let the download complete then use your file manager to find the Edge Linux installer.
-Finally, double-click on the saved file to start installing and follow the on-screen prompts.
+Finally, double-click on the saved file to start installing and follow the on-screen prompts (in Ubuntu 23.10 you now need to do this from the command line or install the

 The official Microsoft Edge repository is added to your system’s list of software sources when you install Edge using this installer.
 This will ensure you are able to upgrade to new versions of Edge as they’re released using Ubuntu’s Software Updater tool.